iossifovlab/gpf/userdocs/administration/getting_started.rst

    are located;

-* | ``-o`` options specifies the name of the output phenotype database that will be used in phenotype browser;
+* | ``-o`` options specifies the name of the output phenotype database that will be used in the Phenotype Browser;

 * | ``--regression`` option specifies a path to a pheno regression config which describes a list of measures to make regressions against